frorong/Lee-Seungje/README.md

 - 👋 Hi, I’m @Lee-Seungje
 - 👀 I’m interested in web
-- 🌱 I’m currently learning reat
+- 🌱 I’m currently learning react
 - 💞️ I’m looking to collaborate on none
 - 📫 How to reach me (moondgod@gmail.com)